North Carolina Higher Education Faculty and Mentor Network

 The logo for the North Carolina Higher Education Faculty and Mentor Network consists of an outline of the state of North Carolina.
 Within this outline is an orange line drawing that has a circle in the center connected to other circles of varying sizes through thin straight lines.
 Below this image across three lines of text is Society of Toxicology/NCABR Faculty, Mentor, Student Communication Outreach.

-As part of the current SOT Strategic Plan to increase the Society’s influence through science communication, SOT has partnered with the North Carolina Association for Biomedical Research (NCABR) to create the North Carolina Higher Education Faculty and Mentor Network to develop a two-year outreach program to undergraduate science educators in North Carolina (NC).
+SOT partnered with the North Carolina Association for Biomedical Research (NCABR) to create the North Carolina Higher Education Faculty and Mentor Network.
+This three-year outreach program to undergraduate science educators in North Carolina (NC) was part of the 2019-2023 SOT Strategic Plan to increase the Society’s influence through science communication.
+The North Carolina Higher Education Faculty and Mentor Network final report outlines the accomplishments of this project.

 Program Objectives